Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 3. It is recommended to give up cigarettes.
 Smoking adversely affects cardiovascular system;

-5. Weight loss in case of obesity.
+5. Losing weight in case of obesity.

 Drug treatment